techbrett/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 Additionally, for a call to become *eligible* for callback, it must have a valid inbound phone number in E.164 format and it must not be presenting to an agent.

-*Eligible* callers will receive an option to request callback *after* the music on hold finishes playing.
+*Eligible* callers receive an option to request callback *after* the music on hold finishes playing.

 You can also set the messaging a caller hears, the key they need to press, and an email address to be notified if the callback fails.